blackbaud-services/supporticon/source/utils/actions/readme.md

 ## Purpose

-Fetch data from the supporter API and dispatch the relevant Redux actions.
+Fetch data from the JG API and dispatch the relevant Redux actions.

 ## Params